-“Tonkatsu (豚カツ)” is one of the quintessential Japanese pork dishes that are popular in many countries.
+Tonkatsu (豚カツ) is one of the quintessential Japanese pork dishes that have gained popularity in many countries.

-Other than Tonkatsu, in Japan, there are several dishes whose name includes the word “Katsu (カツ)”, which include just “Katsu (カツ)”, “Hire Katsu (ヒレカツ)”, and “Rosu Katsu (ロースカツ)”.
+Other than Tonkatsu, there are several dishes in Japan whose name includes the word Katsu (カツ), such as Hire Katsu (ヒレカツ) and Rosu Katsu (ロースカツ).

-On the other hand, Katsudon is a type of “Donburi (丼)” or Japanese rice bowl dish typically consisting of a bed of steamed plain rice in a bowl topped with Tonkatsu slices, covered with lightly cooked egg.
+On the other hand, Katsudon is a type of Donburi (丼) or a Japanese rice bowl dish consisting of a bed of steamed plain rice topped with Tonkatsu slices and covered with lightly cooked eggs.

-In Japan, Katsudon is available in several variants, which include “Sauce Katsudon (ソースカツ丼)” whose Tonkatsu slices are dressed with a Japanese Worcestershire sauce without being covered by eggs.
+Katsudon comes in several variants, and the representative is Sauce Katsudon (ソースカツ丼), whose Tonkatsu slices are drizzled with a Worcester sauce without being covered by eggs.